LiuYuancheng/Distribution_Data_Viewer/README.md

 ### System Design

-The Data Transmission Latency SIEM Log Analysis Dashboard is designed to visualize and analyze data transmission delays to detect potential network security issues, such as Man-in-the-Middle (MitM) attacks or traffic mirroring.
-By comparing observed latency data with expected "normal" latency distributions, the system can highlight significant deviations that indicate abnormal network behavior, as shown in the diagram below:
+To visualize and analyze data transmission delays to detect potential network security issues, such as Man-in-the-Middle (MitM) attacks or traffic mirroring, we will compare the observed latency data with expected "normal" latency distributions, the system can highlight significant deviations that indicate abnormal network behavior, as shown in the diagram below:

  ![](doc/img/rm_09.png)

+`Figure-07 Different scenario latency data distribution diagram, version v0.1.2 (2024)`

 When an attack like MitM occurs, the network traffic is rerouted through an attacker’s node before reaching the user’s device, introducing a noticeable increase in transmission latency.
 This system aims to capture and visualize such delays to support timely detection and response.
 The system workflow diagram is shown below:

 ![](doc/img/rm_10.png)

+`Figure-08 System workflowdiagram, version v0.1.2 (2024)`

 **Attack Scenarios and Latency Indicators:**